Save Your Self-Esteem: Swim Away From the New Year’s Advice. Updated 12/31/21

 Here’s what I mean: have you ever had one of those “gotcha” moments after reading or hearing advice?
 You know, that sense of spiraling down, the knot in your stomach, that sinking sensation?

-You realize you’ve done exactly the opposite of what the advice giver suggests.
+You might realize you’ve done exactly the opposite of what the advice giver suggests.
 Then, in the blink of an eye, you’ve uncovered something about yourself that you now perceive to be a problem.

 You file it away.
 No big deal.
 But those experiences build up over time.
 And you feel wobbly.
 Maybe even anxious.